doraviv02/Song_SentimentAnalysis/README.md

 Every Section, apart from the mandatory ones, contains a configuration subsection where you can configure the parameters as you wish.

+"Loading + Tokenizing Dataset" is mandatory for running the hyperparmeter sweeps

 ## 🔗 References
 [1] [150K Lyrics Labeled with Spotify Valence](https://www.kaggle.com/datasets/edenbd/150k-lyrics-labeled-with-spotify-valence)